shariq1989/cookbook/content/recipe/beef_chickpea_stew.md

 +++
 title = "Beef and Chickpea Stew" date = "2021-11-22"
-description = "This Moroccan-inspired beef and chickpea stew are both flavorful and hearty.
+description = "This Moroccan-inspired beef and chickpea stew is flavorful and hearty.
+The development of this recipe came about by a happy mistake.
+Have you ever taken stock of your pantry and refrigerator and pretended you were on the show Chopped?
+No?
+Me neither.
+Okay, maybe that is a thing I do, but in any case, that is how this recipe came to be.
+I originally made it with chuck roast before deciding to use short rib instead.
+I also fine-tuned the dish with a few tasty additions along the way.
 We hope you enjoy this stew our family loves." tags = [
     "entree",
     "instant pot"